 Grinduro’s Art and Bike Show, sponsored by Columbus is a curated collection of our favourite, mostly-bike-related things.
 It’s two parts handmade bicycle display, one part art exhibition, and one part bike shop.

 It includes some of the most interesting and elaborate works of art in cycling.
 We showcase the independent artisans and the iconoclasts who rarely get the spotlight at traditional trade shows and bike events.
-We have a host of custom bike manufacturers coming to our Pop-Up Shop this year:

 The Grinduro course features a blend of pavement, dirt road, gravel road and singletrack.